saucelabs/sauce-docs/docs/api-testing/variables-environment-overrides.md

 (COMPAM=NY/PROJECT)VAULT: foo = bar3
 ```

-The variable `foo` has value `bar2` when the test runs trought the scheduler, `bar` if the test runs manually.
+The variable `foo` has value `bar2` when the test runs through the scheduler, `bar` if the test runs manually.

 #### Scenario 5